mmouterde/grunt-swagger-docs/README.md

 - @SwaggerPath
 - @SwaggerDefinitions

 #### @SwaggerHeader
-Only the **info.title** and **info.version** properties are mandatory.
+Only the **info.title** property is mandatory.
 There can be more than one instance of the swagger header definition, properties will be overwritten.
 There is no pre-defined order by which the properties will be merged.

 Usually this is placed in the same file we have our home route (**/**), but it's really up to you.

+If versionFile is a JSON file (usually package.json), the version number will be read from there.
+Otherwise, **info.version** is required as well.

 ```
 /**